 Local growers set up roadside stands each year over the first weekend in October to sell frosted apples, pies, strudels, cider, apple sundaes, apple jam, apple butter, apple bratwurst, apple chili, apple dumplings, and more; other festivities include country dancing and carnival rides in this very family-friendly affair.
 Kids of all ages can participate in a midway packed with games and rides, join Bayfield's Apple Dumpling Gang or take their turn at painting the new "Monster Mural" wall.
 The whole family will enjoy the evening boat parade that sails off the town shore in Lake Superior, and the closing day's grand parade featuring a 500-piece band.

 Bayfield is on the outskirts of Chequamegon National Forest; on some of the most scenic roads in America you'll watch hemlocks and maples change color before your eyes.
 The Hayward to Glidden route is especially spectacular.
 Those traveling after mid-month should concentrate on the Kenosha and Elkhorn regions near Milwaukee, where fruit and foliage ripens later.

-If you're going to make a real vacation of this visit, Bodin's Bayfield Resort (715/373-2359; 78800 Bodin Road, Washburn, WI 54891) is one of the area's fancier places to stay, and it's quiet.
-The resort has modern one and two-bedroom cottages overlooking Lake Superior and five of the Apostle Islands.
+If you're going to make a real vacation of this visit, Bodin's Bayfield Resort (715/209-7821; 78800 Bodin Rd Washburn, WI 54891) is one of the area's fancier places to stay, and it's quiet.
+The resort, founded in 1938, has modern one and two-bedroom cottages overlooking Lake Superior and five of the Apostle Islands.
 Families will enjoy the large lawn area for playing and the surprisingly nice sandy beach.
 By the way, your four-legged relatives are welcome here, too.

 The FireAnt Festival, Marshall, Texas